pranav2422/FancodeSdetTask/README.md

 Fancode SDET Assignment

+=> Task:
-Task: API automation framework using Rest assured to validate if User Completed task percentage should be greater than 50% based on their Todos
+   API automation framework using Rest assured to validate if User Completed task percentage should be greater than 50% based on their Todos.

-About Framework:
+=> About Framework:

-API Automation Framework: Rest Assured
+1. API Automation Framework: Rest Assured
-Testing Framework: TestNG
+2. Testing Framework: TestNG
-Language: Java
+3. Language: Java
-Report generation: Extentreports
+4. Report generation: Extentreports

-Steps for setting up and running the project:
+=> Steps for setting up and running the project:

-Prerequisites:
+* Prerequisites:

 1. Eclips
 2. JDK
 3. TestNG Plugin

-Steps:
+* Steps:

 1. Clone the repository on local machine
 2. Open the project in eclips
 3. Make sure all dependancy got downloaded